toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 ### Sending PackedAssert messages

 When using assert packing, the regular {{RFC7761}} Assert message encoding with A=0 and P=0 is still allowed to be sent.
-Routers are free to choose which PackedAssert message type they send.
+Routers are free to choose which PackedAssert message format they send.

-It is out of scope of this specification for which conditions, such as data-triggered asserts or Assert Timer (AT) expiry based asserts, an implementation should generate PackedAsserts instead of Asserts.

-Instead,

-- Implementations are expected to specify in documentation and/or management interfaces (such as a YANG model), which PackedAssert message types they can send and under which conditions they will.
-- Implementations SHOULD NOT send only Asserts, but no PackedAsserts under all conditions, when all routers on the LAN do support Assert Packing.

 - When any PIM routers on the LAN have not signaled support for Assert Packing, implementations MUST send only Asserts and MUST NOT send PackedAsserts under any condition.

+- Implementations SHOULD support sending of PackedAssert messages.
+  It is out of scope of this specification for which conditions, such as data-triggered asserts or Assert Timer (AT) expiry based asserts, or under which conditions (such as high load) an implementation will send PackedAsserts instead of Asserts.

+- Implementations are expected to specify in documentation and/or management interfaces (such as a YANG model), which PackedAssert message formats they can send and under which conditions they will send them.

+- Implementations SHOULD be able to indicate to the operator (such as through a YANG model) how many Assert and PackedAssert messages were sent/received and how many assert records where sent/received.

+- Implementations that introduce support for PackedAsserts after support for Asserts SHOULD support configuration that disables PackedAssert operations.

 When a PIM router has an assert record ready to send according to
-{{RFC7761}}, it calls send Assert(S,G) / send Assert(*,G) (Section 4.2),
+{{RFC7761}}, it calls one of the following functions:

+- send Assert(S,G) / send Assert(\*,G) ({{RFC7761}}, Section 4.2),
-Send Assert(S,G) / SendAssertCancel(S,G) (Section 4.6.1),
+- Send Assert(S,G) / SendAssertCancel(S,G) ({{RFC7761}}, Section 4.6.1),
-Send Assert(*,G) / Send AssertCancel(*,G) (Section 4.6.2) and
+- Send Assert(\*,G) / Send AssertCancel(\*,G) ({{RFC7761}}, Section 4.6.2)
-send Assert(S,G) (Section 4.8.2).
-Each of these calls will send an Assert message.
-When sending of PackedAsserts is possible on the network, any of these calls is permitted to not send an Assert message, but only remember the assert record, and let PIM continue with further processing for other flows that may result in additional assert records - to finally packed PackedAssert messages from the remembered assert records and send them.
+- send Assert(S,G) ({{RFC7761}}, Section 4.8.2).

+When sending of PackedAsserts is possible on the network, any of these calls, MAY not result in sending of an Assert message with the assert record, but instead in remembering the assert record, and letting PIM continue with further processing for other flows that may result in additional assert records.
-The following text discusses several conditions to be taken into account for this further processing and how to create and schedule PackedAssert messages.
+PIM MUST then create PackedAssert messages from the remembered assert records and schedule them for sending according to the considerations of the following subsections.

+#### Handling of reception triggered assert records.

-Avoiding possible additional and relevant delay because of further processing is most critical for assert records that are triggered by reception of data or reception of asserts against which the router is in the "I am Assert Winner" state.
+Avoiding additional delay because of assert packing compared to immediate scheduling of Assert messages is most critical for assert records that are triggered by reception of data or reception of asserts against which the router is in the "I am Assert Winner" state.
 In these cases the router SHOULD send out an Assert or PackedAssert message containing this assert record as soon as possible to minimize the time in which duplicate IP multicast packets can occur.

-To avoid additional delay in this case, the router should employ appropriate assert packing and scheduling mechanisms, such as for example the following.
+To avoid additional delay in this case, the router should employ appropriate assert packing and scheduling mechanisms, as explained here.

 Asserts/PackedAsserts in this case are scheduled for serialization with highest priority, such that they bypass any potentially earlier scheduled other packets.
-When there is no such Assert/PacketAssert message scheduled for or being serialized, the router immediately serializes an Assert or PackedAssert message without further assert packing.
+When there is no such Assert/PackedAssert message scheduled for or being serialized, the router immediately serializes an Assert or PackedAssert message without further assert packing.

-If there are one or more Assert/PackedAssert messages serialized and/or scheduled to be serialized, then the router can pack assert records into new PackedAssert messages until shortly before the last of those Assert/PackedAssert packets has finished serializing.
+If there are one or more reception triggered Assert/PackedAssert messages already serializing and/or scheduled to be serialized on the outgoing interface, then the router can use the time until the last of those messages will have finished serializing for PIM processing of further conditions that may result in additional reception triggered assert records as well as packing of these assert records without introducing additional delay.

+#### Handling of timer expiry triggered assert records.

-Asserts triggered by expiry of the AT on an assert winner are not time-critical because they can be scheduled in advance and because the Assert_Override_Interval parameter of {{RFC7761}} already creates a 3 second window in which such assert records can be sent, received, and processed before an assert losers state would expire and duplicate IP multicast packets could occur.
+Asserts triggered by expiry of the AT on an assert winner are not time-critical because they can be scheduled in advance and because the Assert_Override_Interval parameter of {{RFC7761}} already creates a 3 second window in which such assert records can be sent, received, and processed before an assert loser's state would expire and duplicate IP multicast packets could occur.

 An example mechanism to allow packing of AT expiry triggered assert records on assert winners is to round the AT to an appropriate granularity such as 100msec.
 This will cause AT for multiple